codythefennec/codythefennec/README.md

 - - @codythefennec on twitter
 - - 101runt52@gmail.com
 - - github.com/codythefennec (HERE)
-- ⚡ Fun fact: When fennec foxes mate they generally mate for life :33 🦊
+- ⚡ Fun fact: Fennec foxes have very fluffy paws to prevent them from getting burnt on the hot sand!

 <!--
 **codythefennec/codythefennec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.